therdm/reactiv/README.md

 final data = Reactive<int>(0);
 ```

-Within the user interface, developers can leverage the `Observer` widget provided by the package.
-By using the `listen` parameter of the `Observer` widget and specifying `controller.data`, developers can establish a connection between the widget and the reactive variable.
-Whenever changes occur in the `data` variable, the corresponding `update` functionality will be triggered, causing the widget to be rebuilt and reflecting the updated state.
-This ensures that the user interface remains synchronized with the changes in the reactive variable, providing a seamless and reactive user experience. for example,
+Within the user interface, developers can leverage the `Observer` widget provided by the package. for example,

 ```
 Observer(